iifl-logo

 Before delving into how carried interest works, let’s highlight how private equity funds or hedge funds operate.
 Typically, private equities and hedge funds are structured as partnerships with a few external investors, known as the limited partners.
 The private equity firms in charge of operating the business and managing several funds are called the general partners.

 Usually, general managers or fund managers charge both a management fee and an incentive fee.
-The management fee is like a salary that general managers take home, usually between 1% to 3% of the committed capital or the asset under management, irrespective of the fund performance.
+The management fee is like a salary that general managers take home, a portion of the committed capital or the assets under management, irrespective of the fund’s performance.
+An incentive fee, called the carried interest, earned by the general partners after achieving the pre-determined rate of return, is called the hurdle rate.

 There are instances where the general partners receive more than 20% of the total profit if it is distributed based on profits earned over time instead upon exiting the investment of the fund.
 To secure limited partners from this contingency, agreements and policies prohibit general partners from receiving the carried interest until the limited partners have received their capital back.
 An escrow account is set up for a portion of the carried interest and includes a clawback provision that forfeits the amount from general partners if the limited partners fail to receive their initial capital and 80% of the total profits.

-Key restrictions of the carried interest
+Key Restrictions of the Carried Interest

 Carried interest is a vital concept for the fund managers operating alternative investments.
 While the general partners receive a carried interest, to ensure equality for the limited partners and other stakeholders involved, partnership and trust agreements put some restrictions on the release of a carried interest.
 Some of the forms of these restrictions are: